 - You can sell them both online and in an offline kiosk.

-- Print-on-demand to start with lower risk or buy in bulk for better margins.
+- You can print on demand to start with a lower risk or buy in bulk for better margins.

-- Every new phone model offers a new opportunity to cater to the 44% of smartphone owners who upgrade every 2 years.
+- Every new phone model offers a new opportunity to cater to the 44% of smartphone owners who upgrade every two years.

 The following is a guide that answers common questions about starting a phone case business, such as: